Spring 2023 Semester

 Bread for the World • Sojourners • White House Office for Faith-Based and Neighborhood Partnerships • UMC General Board of Church & Society • Friends Committee for National Legislation • Churches for Middle East Peace • PC-USA Office of Public Witness

-In the future, our staff and faculty will be able to help students connect with potential placements through the NCES network of institutional partnerships that align with their interests and skills.
+Our staff and faculty may be able to help students connect with potential placements through the NCES network of institutional partnerships that align with their interests and skills.

 In addition to institutions of the Washington Theological Consortium, the seminaries in the following listing have become Participating Institutions in NCES with designated faculty representatives: